 The Importance of Perks to Job Hunters

 The study was not limited to the employed ones.
 It also tried to understand how job hunters are giving importance to such perks while accepting a job offer from a company.
 A majority of job hunters, 33.8%, consider these perks somewhat important while accepting a job offer.
-Only 25.2% job hunters consider perks as a very important factor while, for 9.8% of job hunters, perks add absolute no value in making their decision to join a company.
-It shows that the perks play only a meagre role to attract a talented employee to be the part of any company.
+Only 25.2% job hunters consider perks as a very important factor while, for 9.8% of job hunters, perks add absolutely no value in making their decision to join a company.
+It shows that the perks play only a meager role to attract a talented employee to be the part of any company.

 Tenure of Employees with their Employers

 In spite of 75% companies offering perks, it is still not a lucrative enough for nearly half of employees in a company.
 44% of employees who participated in the survey claimed that they would prefer salary hike over workplace perks.
 Interestingly, the study also highlights the facts that perks are more exciting to young age employees compared to employees aged 34 years or more.